EverOddish/PokeStreamer-Tools/README.md

  * Thank you to the contributors at https://projectpokemon.org for their reverse engineering of Pokemon games
  * Thank you to the developers of Citra for reviewing and accepting my contribution of adding scripting support to Citra
  * Thank you to PokemonChallenges for helping me test all this!
 (Check him out at http://twitch.tv/PokemonChallenges)
+ * Thank you to Arochio for improvements to the Gen 6/7 scripts